ShaunCurtis/Blazr.VSA/Documents/Entities.md

 5. What's to stop us inadvertently modifying a `WeatherForecast` object when we didn't mean to?

 Our object screams database design, not domain/business layer design.
-We shy away from have multiple objects to keep things simple, and in the process create an application like a sieve, riddled with holes.
+In our desire to keep things simple, we shy away from defining multiple objects and instead create a complex object, that is like a sieve: riddled with holes.

-Very few of us consider this when we create an object:  How many ways can I misuse, abuse this object?
+Very few consider how many ways an object they create can be misused and abused?

 Lets reconsider our object [the owner properties are part of the Authentication/Authorization demo]: